taichi/modernjs/modernjs.en.md

 In webpack 2, similar features are implemented, so these modules are not necessary.

 # Topics on [Electron]
-[Electron] is a framework for creating GUI applications that run on multiple operating systems.
-Internally [Node.js] and [Chromium] move.
+[Electron] is a framework to create GUI applications that run on multiple operating systems.
+Internally [Node.js] and [Chromium] are running.

 [Electron] operates on a rich model derived from Chrome.
-To talk about it, if you do not have threads and want to do that, start the process of [Node.js].
-Processes are started as tabs or windows.
+That is, if you do not have threads, start the process of [Node.js].
+Processes are started per each windows.

-In models that start more and more processes, there is only interprocess communication to share the state.
+In models that run more and more processes, there is only interprocess communication to share the state.
 In other words, complicated bugs like thread contention do not occur.
 Instead, it consumes a lot of memory.

 There are various toolkits of this kind from the past.
-[JavaFX](http://www.oracle.com/technetwork/jp/java/javafx/overview/index.html), [Qt](https://www.qt.io/) something like that.
+[JavaFX](http://www.oracle.com/technetwork/jp/java/javafx/overview/index.html), [Qt](https://www.qt.io/) are something like that.

 On the other hand, the advantage of [Electron] is that you can create GUI applications with a knowledge set to write web applications.

 ## Why to use Electron
-For me it's great that [VS Code] is implemented with [Electron].
+For me it's great reason that [VS Code] is implemented with [Electron].

-My latest work by [Erich Gamma](https://github.com/egamma) who designed the Eclipse plug-in framework that dedicated my 20's is [VS Code].
+The latest work by [Erich Gamma](https://github.com/egamma) is [VS Code] who designed the Eclipse plug-in framework to which I dedicated my 20's.
-For over a decade, I thought he was a god almighty, but reading a bad code of [vscode-tslint](https://github.com/Microsoft/vscode-tslint) a little closer I got it.
+For over a decade, I have thought he was a god almighty, but by reading a bad code of [vscode-tslint](https://github.com/Microsoft/vscode-tslint), I felt a little closer to him.

-[Erich Gamma](https://github.com/egamma) The teacher has a great achievement as an architect, but as a programmer, he is an ordinary man or less.
+[Erich Gamma](https://github.com/egamma) has established great achievements as an architect, but as a programmer, he is an ordinary man or less.
-The code is copying the poor quality from that side, and there is no decent unit test.
-It's small in size, and I am working almost entirely, so it's a bit nicely done, is not it?
-Well, that's right.
+The code is copying the poor quality from somewhere around, and there is no decent unit test.
+It's small in size, and he is working almost alone entirely, I can understand it's going to be a bit rough.

-I think it was wonderful of the GitHub era that such things came to be casual.
+I think it is wonderful in the GitHub era that we can observe such a thing casually.

-Returning the story, other applications that are being used everyday [Electron] include [GitKraken](https://www.gitkraken.com/) and [Curse](https://www.curse.com/), [Insomnia](https://insomnia.rest/), [Marp](https://yhatt.github.io/marp/).
+Returning the story, other everyday use applications where [Electron] is included are [GitKraken](https://www.gitkraken.com/) and [Curse](https://www.curse.com/), [Insomnia](https://insomnia.rest/), [Marp](https://yhatt.github.io/marp/).
-Slack's Windows client is also [Electron], but I do not use it because it is not particularly user-friendly.
-Although it is a serpent, Kindle's Windows client is Qt.
+Slack's Windows client is also [Electron] based, but I do not use it because it is not particularly user-friendly.
+Just FYI but Kindle's Windows client is Qt.

-Applications that UIs are far from the OS native ones used to be hated.
+Once applications that UIs are far from the OS native ones used to be hated.
-Recently OS native UI and web application UI are gradually approaching, so [Electron] based application releases less discomfort.
+Recently OS native UI and web application UI are gradually approaching, so discomfort of [Electron] based application are getting less.

-The last reason to tackle [Electron] is that the build process for creating execution binaries that run on each OS is easy.
+The last reason to tackle [Electron] is that the build process is easy to create execution binaries that run on each OS.

-[electron-builder](https://github.com/electron-userland/electron-builder) If you write a little bit in the package.json and build it with a little bit on the CI server, the executable binary with installer will pop up Come out.
+With [electron-builder](https://github.com/electron-userland/electron-builder), you write a little bit in the package.json and build it on the CI server, then the executable binary with installer will pop up immediately.

 # Summary
 At last, I'm going to develop the application I wanted to make.